 When receiving an ACK in congestion avoidance, we first check whether the protocol is in the TCP region or not.
 This is done as follows.
-We can analyze the window size of Standard TCP in terms of the elapsed time t.
-Using a simple analysis in [FHP00], we can analyze the average window size of additive increase and multiplicative decrease (AIMD) with an additive factor alpha and a multiplicative factor beta to be the following function:
+We can analyze the window size of a TCP-friendly AIMD in terms of the elapsed time t.
+Using a simple analysis in [FHP00], we can analyze the average window size of additive increase and multiplicative decrease (AIMD) with an additive factor alpha\aimd and a multiplicative factor beta\aimd with the following function: